Jordan Ngatai: National team career

 Ngatai made his senior international debut for the Tall Blacks in 2013 at the FIBA Oceania Championships.
 He represented New Zealand at the 2017 FIBA Asia Cup in Lebanon, where the team ended up in fourth position.
 He was a key member of the national side which claimed the bronze medal at the 2018 Commonwealth Games.
 He was included in the New Zealand squad for the 2019 FIBA Basketball World Cup.

 In July 2023, Ngatai was named in the Tall Blacks squad for the 2023 FIBA World Cup.
 He re-joined the Tall Blacks for qualifiers in February 2024.

 In July 2025, Ngatai was named in the Tall Blacks squad for the 2025 FIBA Asia Cup.

+In February 2026, Ngatai was named in the Tall Blacks squad for the second window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In June 2026, he was named in the squad for two more Asian qualifiers.
+In August 2026, he was named in the Tall Blacks squad for the next Asian qualifier window.